GiovanniSalmeri/yellow-metatags/README.md

 [Download ZIP file](https://github.com/GiovanniSalmeri/yellow-metatags/archive/main.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-## How to add meta data
+## How to add meta tags

-This extension generates additional meta data (for example `Robots` or `Googlebot`) through the page settings at the top of a page.
+Add meta tags (for example `Robots` or `Googlebot`) in a [page setting](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.

-If you need the same meta data for all the pages, it is more convenient to add them in the HTML header, for example in file `system/layouts/header.html`.
-Meta data for social media sites are best added with the extension [Meta](https://github.com/annaesvensson/yellow-meta).
+If you need the same meta tags for all the pages, it is more convenient to add them in the HTML header, for example in file `system/layouts/header.html`.
+Meta tags for social media sites are best added with the extension [Meta](https://github.com/annaesvensson/yellow-meta).

 ## Examples